D&D 5e Guide – How To Play A Fighter

 Fighters who become Cavaliers are armored and mounted knights, although the horse is only one part of this subclass.
 Cavaliers are all about resilience, whether protecting themselves, their mounts, or other people from attacks.
 They are great at holding enemy attention–their offensive abilities are alright, but where they really shine is in protecting the party with their reactions.
 As a Cavalier you’ll have to be careful to figure out which reaction to use and when.

-Pick this subclass if you want to be in the center of the party, fighting hard to keep your friends safe.
+Pick this subclass if you want to be in the center of the party.
+You’ll be fighting hard to keep your friends safe.

 Champion Fighters are all about indomitability.
-They are fairly straightforward, emphasizing the fighter’s natural endurance and brawling ability, making them able to hold the line in just about any combat.
-They are the most efficient Fighters there are.
-They don’t have any other powers that run out–they get constant abilities that help them keep fighting better and harder than the other fighters.
+They’re fairly straightforward, emphasizing the fighter’s natural endurance and brawling ability, making them able to hold the line in just about any combat.
+Champions are the most efficient 5E Fighters there are.
+They don’t have any other powers that run out.
+And they get constant abilities that help them keep fighting better and harder than the other fighters.

 Pick this subclass if you want to fight and fight and fight without ever really stopping.
 If you want to be indomitable and never worry about what your next action is.